morganpurdy/100-day-challenge/README.md

 ## Day 2
 On day two I am just continuing with the command line lessons in Codecademy.
 I am learning about input and output redirections and creating an environment in the terminal.
 I am hoping to finish up this module today and start with the freecodecamp.org lessons tomorrow!

+##Day 3
+Today I finished the command line lessons in Codecademy!
+Very excited to be done with that and to head into the freecodecamp.org lessons.
+I started on those before the challenge since I was already a little familiar with HTML and CSS.
+Looks like tomorrow I will start with "Nest Many Elements within a Single Div Element".
+I'm excited!
+Can't wait to get through the HTML/CSS part though to get onto the next chunk, which is Responsive Design with Bootstrap!